 Several local and national media cover the cryptocurrency market in Vancouver, including:

-The Vancouver area is home to several universities that teach courses that cover bitcoin, cryptocurrency and blockchain technologies.
-The University of British Columbia, which launched “Canada’s first blockchain and distributed ledger technology training path for graduate students” in 2019 and Simon Fraser University that started taking donations in Bitcoin back in 2014.
+The Vancouver area is home to several universities that teach bitcoin, cryptocurrency and blockchain technologies.
+The University of British Columbia launched “Canada’s first blockchain and distributed ledger technology training path for graduate students” in 2019 and Simon Fraser University that started taking donations in Bitcoin back in 2014.

 Let us know in the comments if we’ve missed some things?